 - Define and evaluate situations. - Seek help for problems. - Present their problems, situations and information to others. - Respond to interventions and service plans.

-Cultural awareness helps modify behaviors in order to respond to the needs of another while maintaining a professional level of respect and objectivity.
+Cultural awareness helps you modify your behaviors to respond to the needs of others while maintaining a professional level of respect and objectivity.

 Reasons to Increase Your Cultural Awareness